apple1417/asr-c/Readme.md

 which are overwritten by those you write in your own scripts.
 You can define `ASL_NO_WEAK_DEFAULTS` to avoid this, though you'll have to implement every function yourself then.

+## `asr_utils`
+A more heavyweight C++ library, containing various more advanced helpers for things such as with various helpers.

+Does not require any extensions, however does assume that a `char` string can be reinterpret cast'd to a utf8 `uint8_t` one.

-## hello_world
+## `hello_world`
-A basic hello world script.
-The CMake files in the root directory build this project.
+A basic hello world script, using only the `asr` library.

 Requires the extension `__attribute__((export_name))` to specify exported wasm symbols.